-For our consistency of detection classification we used a parsimonious, a priori psychometric rationale: showing an effect on more than one measure increases the reliability of the findings.
+Correlations across measures.
+For our consistency of detection classification, we used a parsimonious, a priori psychometric rationale: showing an effect on more than one measure increases the reliability of the findings.
 This classification gives us the most assumption-neutral and robust analysis of individual-level data.
 Nevertheless, one might wonder whether certain measures are more strongly related than others.
-For example, do reasoners who show consistent detection on two out of three measures typically show detection on the confidence and response time indexes or instead on the response time and confidence response time measures?
+For example, do reasoners who show consistent detection on two of three measures typically show detection on the confidence and response time indexes or instead on the response time and confidence response time measures?
 Therefore, it can be informative to look at the actual observed correlations between the detection indexes.
-Note that confidence values for these correlational analyses were recoded (i.e., we reversed the sign) such that a positive association implies that the expected conflict detection effect was present on both measures.
-Results showed that there was a strong correlation between the confidence and response time indexes, r = .61, p < .001.
-Response time also significantly correlated with confidence response time, r = .30, p < .04, but the correlation between confidence and confidence response time did not reach significance, r = .12, p < .42.
+Note that confidence values for these correlational analyses were recoded (i.e. we reversed the sign) such that a positive association implies that the expected conflict detection effect was present on both measures.
+The results showed that there was a strong correlation between the confidence and response time indexes, r=0.61, p<0.001.
+Response time also significantly correlated with confidence response time, r=0.30, p<0.04, but the correlation between confidence and confidence response time did not reach significance, r=0.12, p<0.42.
 This suggests that confidence and response time are especially related, with confidence latencies more loosely related.
-In other words, one may conclude that for those individuals who show detection on 2 out of 3 measures, these measure are most likely to entail the response time and confidence measures.
+In other words, one may conclude that for those individuals who show detection on two of three measures, these measures are most likely to entail the response time and confidence measures.